AnthoVDO/learn-Csharp-dotnet/note.md

 - Learn more about float, integer and double
 - To show special character add this line before the console : Console.OutputEncoding = System.Text.Encoding.UTF8;
 - Better to use function which return value so try to avoid static void
 - an array have a defined number of content. if we don't know it, we need to use the Lists
+- if we remove an item from a list while using a loop, we need to start from the end because the list length change.

  # ShortCut Visual Studio
  - cw tab tab => Console.WriteLine();